VISIT OUR ART STORE ▶

 • Avoid puddles

-• If puddles appear, I dab them gently with a paper towel
+• Dab puddles gently with a paper towel

 • Move the brush along the direction of the wing shapes—follow those long lines